helium/HIP/xx-restore-first-to-witness.md

 ## Detailed Explanation

-Currently hotspots have a 20 block window to report their witnessing of a beacon.
-Out of everyone that heard the beacon (no matter if they report the witness instantly or ~20 minutes later) 14 are chosen and rewarded.
+Currently hotspots have a 20 block window to report witnessing of a beacon.
+The list of witnesses is then randomised and 14 are selected at the end of this 20 block window.

+This hip aims to reverse the randomised change back to one where the first 14 to respond are rewarded instead.

-This randomisation means a hotspot on a windowcill on wifi has just as much chance as a hotspot on cable internet placed on a roof with wired internet access, but the hotspot on wifi would very likely not be able to report data transfer and simply wouldn't be rewarded.
+This randomisation meant a hotspot on a windowcill on wifi has just as much chance as a hotspot on cable internet placed on a roof with wired internet access, but the hotspot on wifi would very likely not be able to report data transfer and simply wouldn't be rewarded.